About the Department

 - Train the students in the state-of-the-art technologies of AI.

-- Sensitize students to solve societal issues through AI techniques.
+- Sensitize students to solve societal issues through AI techniques by inculcating values and ethics.

-- Enhance employability and entrepreneurial skills in the field of AI.
+- Enhance employability and entrepreneurial skills in the field of AI through experiential and self-directed learning.

 Program Assessment Committee (PAC)